 We are an exempted company limited by shares incorporated under the laws of the Cayman Islands and substantially all of our assets are located outside of the United States.
 Substantially all of our current operations are conducted in China.
 In addition, most of our current directors and officers are nationals and residents of countries other than the United States.
-Substantially all of the assets of these persons are located outside the United States.
+Most of the assets of these persons are located outside the United States.
 As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States in the event that you believe that your rights have been infringed under the U.S. federal securities laws or otherwise.
-Even if you are successful in bringing an action of this kind, the laws of the

-Cayman Islands and of China may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
-For more information regarding the relevant laws of the Cayman Islands and China, see "Enforceability of Civil Liabilities."
+Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of China may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
 However, the deposit agreement gives you the right to submit claims against us to binding arbitration, and arbitration awards may be enforceable against us and our assets in China even when court judgments are not.